 Dr Klippenstein is active in ongoing professional development and skills upgrading through regular meetings and courses, and has an interest in furthering orthopaedic education in the Westman area.
 He has an appointment as a lecturer for the University of Manitoba and is involved in training of medical students and residents.

 Dr Klippenstein is a member of the Operation Walk Manitoba humanitarian team which has performed knee replacements for underprivileged people of Nicaragua.
-He also collects used knee braces and other orthopaedic appliances to donate to needy third world countries.
+He also collects used knee braces and other orthopaedic appliances to donate to needy developing countries.

 Dr. Klippenstein and his wife Amanda have four children, and live just outside Brandon.
 He is involved in various community and church activities.
 His hobbies include running, cycling, music, reading, chess, birdwatching and photography.

 - Canadian Academy of Sports and Exercise Medicine

 - Manitoba Orthopaedic Society

 - International Society of Arthroscopy, Knee and Orthopaedic Surgery